Hashimoto’s and me…….

 Hypothyroidism is the most common outcome for a Hashimoto’s sufferer and medication is used to help treat this condition, end of story.
 That is what I was taught when learning about the thyroid at uni and during my hospital career.
 Take a tablet and all will be fine, next….

 My story is classical: I trace my trigger to having quinsy in my 3rd pregnancy – the infection was so severe I was in hospital for 3 days on an IV drip.
 They lanced my tonsils at the bedside and let all the bacteria drain into my gut.
 From this I slowly recovered and after having baby number 3 many things occurred that put additional pressure on our lives.
-I felt rubbish, but put that down to long hours running my business, caring for three small kids, getting older and was involved weekly in caring for my disabled mother who was a 3 hour drive away.
+I felt rubbish, but put that down to long hours running my new business, caring for three small kids, getting older and significant involvement weekly in caring for my disabled mother who was a 3 hour drive away.
 My husband, a fabulous man, was hardly around with his job.
 I was a “no time for me person” to whom I used to say if I met someone like this: “If you don’t look after your health you will have “plenty of time in the future”, as you won’t be able to work!”
-A total hypocrite I know.
+A total hypocrite I know now.
 I just did not see it for myself or maybe I chose to ignore it.
 I was invincible!
 One day it all changed when I uncharacteristically booked to get my Vitamin D checked.
 This I know was mainly due my dietetic curiosity with work spurred on with the media hype at the time.